dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 declare type email;
 ```

-Note: The caret symbol is not used as the bitwise XOR operator, but as an exponent.
+Note: The caret symbol does not denote a bitwise XOR operator, but rather an exponent.
 In this case, `m/s^2` is equivalent to `m/s/s`.

 ## Use with Number